-IAPT is short for Improving Access to Psychological therapies but is locally referred to as the "Wellbeing Service".
-These services are available for those not under the Recovery and Support teams (previously known as the Community Mental Health Teams - CMHT) to provide an extra layer of support that if accessed early can prevent crisis.
-They are regularly recommissioned so the details can change quite suddenly, however you can get this information from your GP, RB Mind, Healthwatch or Ruils if you find your information is out of date.
+IAPT is short for Improving Access to Psychological Therapies but is locally referred to as the "Wellbeing Service".
+These services are available for those not under the Recovery and Support teams (previously known as the Community Mental Health Teams -CMHT) to provide an extra layer of support that if accessed early can prevent crisis.
+They are regularly recommissioned so the details can change quite suddenly, however you can get this information from your GP, Mind or Healthwatch if you find your information is out of date.
+The comprehensive details for the Kingston branch and what they offer is under the "self-help" section.

-Underlying the above services are local charities (Third Sector or Voluntary Sector providers) which try to plug the gaps in mainstream services.
+Underlying the above services are local charities (Third Sector or voluntary sector providers) which try to plug the gaps in the mainstream services.
 Maintaining funding for these services can be challenging.
-We are not the only borough that suffers this, but as Richmond has the perception of being an affluent area we are sometimes hit harder despite having the same problems as anywhere else.
+We are not the only borough that suffers this, but Kingston as a Royal borough has the perception of being an affluent area and is sometimes hit harder despite having the same problems as anywhere else.